brimdata/zed/cmd/zed/README.md

 The `-z` tells `zq` to use human-readable [ZSON](../../docs/formats/zson.md) for its output format.
-The "`*`" tells `zq` to match every line, which is sent to the `cut` processor using the UNIX-like pipe syntax.
+The "`*`" tells `zq` to match every line, which is sent to the `cut` operator using the UNIX-like pipe syntax.

 When looking over everything like this, you can omit the search pattern